Lacrymology/states/doc/monitoring.rst

 Process Execution.
 A mechanism used by Nagios server to securely run monitoring check on monitored hosts.

-:doc:`/nrpe/doc/index` is a deamon that run on each monitored :doc:`/salt/minion/doc/index`.
+:doc:`/nrpe/doc/index` is a daemon that run on each monitored :doc:`/salt/minion/doc/index`.
 It allow check to be performed only by a specific list of monitoring server (:doc:`/shinken/doc/index` poller).